-A PR for reps is when you decide on an exercise (and also, possibly, a weight) and then determine what are the maximum number of repetitions you can perform of the exercise with good form before failing.
+A PR for reps is when you decide on an exercise (and also, possibly, a weight) and then determine what the maximum number of repetitions are that you can perform of the exercise with good form before failing.

 A Fitness Goal for Time

 How fast can you run a mile?
 This is a common PR or fitness goal that athletes track.
 Using the stopwatch feature on your phone, you simply determine the time it takes you to run four laps of a typical track.

 Another common PR athletes track is how long it takes them to run a 5K race (about 3.2 miles).

 Three of My Favorite Fitness Goal Examples

 While many people prefer to track their progress on a specific lift inside the gym, I personally like setting a fitness goal that is related to symmetry.